zorexsalvo/jekyll-blog-site/_posts/2017-05-13-adding-proxy-to-your-docker-service.md

 This idea came from one of our interns.
 At first, what he did was to add environment variables inside his Dockerfile.

-Seems a bright idea huh? but it is not a good one really because his image can be build only IF he is in our office network.
+Seems a bright idea huh? but it is not a good one really because his image can be built only IF he is in our office network.

 There came a problem where he did not know what went wrong with his build on docker hub because "It ran on his machine".